jednorbie1993/Wardogz/README.md

 ## Purpose

 Wardogz was developed as a learning project while studying C programming.
-The goal is to gain practical experience with software design, code organization, debugging, and game system implementation.
+The goal is to gain practical experience with software design, code organization, debugging, modular programming, and game system implementation.